Young & Broke Girl: How I Saved $3000 in 3 Months

 I’ll share some of my money-saving tips and how I threw out habitual spending and focused back on living on necessities.

-I think the first rule of saving is organization: knowing what bills you have each month and each week and how much you spend a month outside of your bills.
+I think the first rule of saving is organization.
+This mainly means two things: 1) knowing what bills you have each month and each week and 2) knowing how much you spend a month outside of your bills.

 - Credit cards

 - Car payments